Phase one of St. Julian Devine Smokestacks renovation nearing completion

 “It was just something amazing to me as a child to look at,” says Watson.

-“You can see behind me there’s some corset cabling that was installed to give the structure a little more stability,” says Kronsberg.
+“You can see behind me there’s some corset cabling that was installed to give the structure a little more stability,” said Kronsberg.

 “We’ve got new lightning protection, new corset cable stabilizing, so we’re happy with the progress of phase one and we’re good for now,” says Kronsberg.